jeffpar/pcjs.v1/blog/2015/06/05/README.md

 		POP     CX
 		LOOP    CRANK_A

-CX arrives as 0xC0 (192), which is the number of scan-lines to move up, and BX is 0x50 (80), the number of bytes per scan-line.
+CX contains 0xC0 (192), which is the number of scan-lines to move up, and BX contains 0x50 (80), the number of bytes per scan-line.

 When the breakpoint was hit, I dumped the video hardware state, using the Debugger's "*d video*" command.
-For reference purposes, I've pasted the corresponding video state for mode 0x10 on the right-hand side.
+For comparison purposes, I've pasted the corresponding video state for mode 0x10 on the right-hand side.

 	breakpoint hit: C000:12EA (exec)
 	stopped (175707689 ops, 800060264 cycles, 133470 ms, 5994308 hz)